Saturday, May 30, 2020

 Natalizumab, an alpha 4 integrin mAb, binds with immunocytes and prevents them from crossing the blood brain barrier.

-Rituximab, an anti CD20 mAb lowers complement and cytokines.
+Rituximab, an anti-CD20 mAb, lowers complement and cytokines.

 Ocrelizumab acts in the same manner.